-Life doesn’t begin with a clear sense of direction.
+Life does not begin with a clear sense of direction.

 It begins with learning how to feel safe.

-If the early environment is stable, something gradual happens.
+When the early environment is stable, the system gradually settles.

 Attention softens.

-Energy that was once used to monitor the environment starts to free up.
+Energy that was used to monitor the environment becomes available for something else.

-But when safety is inconsistent, the system learns something different.
+When safety is inconsistent, the system organizes differently.

 Attention stays active.

-Energy stays allocated to monitoring, adjusting, and preventing disruption.
+Energy is directed toward monitoring, adjusting, and preventing disruption.

 To read situations.